 3. “Reset and restore”

 Go on vacation if you can.
-Whether it’s a winter destination that entails an epic ski trip with buddies, a relaxing beach vacay with your significant other, a mountain biking trip to the desert, or even a theme park trip with the kids, your mind and body will thank you later.
+Whether it’s a winter destination that entails an epic ski trip with buddies, a relaxing beach vacay with your significant other, a mountain biking trip to the desert, or even a stay-cation, your mind and body will thank you later.

 Unfortunately, the average U.S. employee takes only half of their allotted vacation time.
 As a result, they’re suffering from being overworked, overwhelmed and overwrought.